-Fat storage isn’t the main reason why we reduce carbs in our diet.
-Here are some risks associated with a high-carb diet:
+Fat storage isn’t the main only reason to reduce carb in our diet.
+Here are some additional risks associated with high-carb diets:

-- High blood sugar spikes which later result in lethargy and sluggishness
+Blood sugar spikes resulting in lethargy and sluggishness